cheesasaurus/v-rising-modding-notes/README.md

 - nuget.config
 - an example VCF command (commented out) in Plugin.cs

-If can't build your project due to unresolved package references, you may need to modify nuget.config (I had to).
+If can't build your project due to unresolved package references, you may need to tweak nuget.config (I had to).
 Most of the dependencies are available on [nuget.org](https://www.nuget.org/packages), so add it as a source.

 e.g.
 ```